NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/packages.rst

 virtual environment, you can install and manage libraries and packages independently, ensuring that each project has its own set of dependencies and avoiding version conflicts.
 This isolation helps maintain consistent and reproducible development environments.

-We’ve already set up the Python virtual environment for this workshop, so you *don’t need* to install one separately.
+We've already set up the Python virtual environment for this workshop, so you *don't need* to install one separately.
 However, the following commands will guide you on how to create one if necessary.

 To get started with Python virtual environment load the Python module you want to use.
 In this workshop, we will be using *python3/3.11.0*.